wix-incubator/pro-gallery/packages/lib/README.md

 ## Basic component code:
 Here we use the `ProGalleryRenderer` instead of the `ProGallery`.

-Instead of the normal styles, items, container props we will destruct the `blueprint` we got from the `blueprintsManager` into the props.
+Instead of the normal styles, items, dimensions props we will destruct the `blueprint` we got from the `blueprintsManager` into the props.
 ```jsx

 import { ProGalleryRenderer } from 'pro-gallery'